elfketchup/SporkVN/README.md

    1. A Mac, preferably running the latest version of macOS
    2. The latest version of Xode - http://developer.apple.com/xcode
-   3. iOS 15 or newer
+   3. iOS 16 or newer (will theoretically run on iOS 15 fine)

 (And if you want to distribute games on the App Store, you'll also need to be a part of Apple's iOS Developer Program! -> https://developer.apple.com/devcenter/ios/ )